-Lawrence House School opened in 2010 and is registered as an Independent Special School (DfE 340/6001) operating across five Children’s Homes in Merseyside run by Quality Protects Children Ltd. There is a range of information the school is required to publish under the Independent School Standards and this can be found here (Ofsted and Other information).
+Lawrence House School opened in 2010.
+It is registered as an Independent Special School (DfE 340/6001) operating across our five Children’s Homes in Merseyside and is run by Quality Protects Children Ltd. There is a range of information the school is required to publish under the Independent School Standards and this can be found here (Ofsted and Other information).

 In offering education, our starting point is that while many children and young people in care enjoy school and think it is important, as a group they are more likely to have poor experiences of education and low educational attainment.
 This is a long-identified issue:

 “Looked after children have long been recognised to be at a disadvantage in terms of their educational experiences and outcomes.”
 (Jackson and Sachdev, 2001)

 The government introduced a range of measures in attempts to raise educational attainment, enhancing the prospects for future employment as well as personal and family fulfillment (DfES, 2007).
 However, the reasons for the lower attainment of looked after children are complex, including family background, pre-care experiences, instability, and shortcomings in the care environment, low expectations and poor communication between social workers, carers and schools (Harker et al., 2004; Comfort, 2007).”

 Sir Martin Neary’s 2016 review of residential care in England cites some challenges facing young people in care in relation to education: